rng-guy/NFSMWBartender/APPENDIX.md

 * You can disable any feature of this set by deleting the file containing its parameters.
 This does not apply to the engagement-count fix, which is tied to this entire feature set instead.

-* You must provide at least one vehicle in the "Chasers" spawn table of each free-roam Heat level (`BartenderSettings\Advanced\Cars.ini`), else Bartender disables this entire feature set.
+* Bartender disables this feature set if you leave any free-roam "Chasers" spawn table empty.

 * You should ensure that every HeavyStrategy you enable in a given Heat level's `pursuitsupport` VltEd node is only listed there once (e.g. there isn't a second HeavyStrategy 3), and that there is also no more than one LeaderStrategy listed.
 Otherwise, such duplicates can cause the game (and Bartender) to misread their `Duration` VltEd parameters.